Rosneft targets oil trading big league with Morgan Stanley deal

-MOSCOW Russia's Rosneft will be trading oil from offices in London, New York and Singapore following its purchase of Morgan Stanley's business, in a challenge to established players such as BP.
+MOSCOW Russia's Rosneft (ROSN.MM) will be trading oil from offices in London, New York and Singapore following its purchase of Morgan Stanley's business, in a challenge to established players such as BP (BP.L).

-Rosneft jumped to the top of the global production league this year with a $55 billion (33.62 billion pounds) acquisition of rival TNK-BP.
+Rosneft jumped to the top of the global production league this year with a $55 billion acquisition of rival TNK-BP.
 This made the company the world's largest listed oil producer with refining assets across Russia and the European Union.
-But the state-controlled group lacked a large trading division, which international oil companies such as BP and Royal Dutch Shell have.
+But the state-controlled group lacked a large trading division, which international oil companies such as BP and Royal Dutch Shell (RDSa.L) have.

 Morgan Stanley has sold the majority of its global physical oil trading operations to Rosneft, becoming the latest Wall Street firm to dispose of a major part of its commodity business.
 The parties did not disclose the price.